 The Plan lacks specificity in key Strategy Actions.

-The number of instances in which words the Plan uses words such as “explore” and “investigate” concerns us.
+The number of instances in which the Plan uses words such as “explore” and “investigate” concerns us.
 In some of those cases, we would urge the Plan to declare a firm commitment because the stated policy makes obvious good sense.

 For example, the Plan makes a recommendation to "explore a utility-based residential charging incentive program" and "explore and support time-varying rates and active demand response programs."
 (We wrote all about this in a blog from July 2019- Good things happen when you smart charge your electric car.)
 Exploration and investigation, however, will not result in smart-charging programs unless programs are implemented that benefit consumers.
 Therefore, we recommend the Commonwealth change these "Strategy Actions" to committing to implement good ideas such as residential charging incentive programs.